Board of Trustees

 Fran Pugh has served on the board for more than 40 consecutive years, first joining in 1969.
 She is a parent of alumni as well as a grandparent of both alumni and current students.
 She has served on the Finance Committee, Development Committee and Buildings and Grounds Committee.
 As neighbors to the campus, the Pughs have hosted many barbecues and picnics at Tara Farm, and cross-country practices and meets.
 Her husband, Dr. V. Watson Pugh, Jr. '38, a pediatrician who retired in 2001, served for many years as the Ravenscroft school physician.

 At the 2009 Ravenscroft Commencement, Mrs. Pugh was inducted into the Class of 1862 and was awarded honorary alumnae status at the School.

 Iren Hianik joined the board in 2013.
-She is a Principal at Zenner Consulting Group, LLC, a leading Chicago legal search and placement firm.
+She was a Principal at Zenner Consulting Group, LLC, a leading Chicago legal search and placement firm.
 Previously, she worked as a commercial litigator at Edwards Wildman law firm.

 She earned her bachelor’s degree in political science from the University of Illinois at Urbana-Champaign and her doctorate from Loyola University of Chicago School of Law.

-Hianik served as co-president of the Ravenscroft Parents’ Association during the 2011-2012 year, and is a member of the Parents Supporting Diversity and Inclusion group on campus.
+Hianik served as co-president of the Ravenscroft Parents’ Association during the 2011-2012 year, and was a member of the Parents Supporting Diversity and Inclusion group on campus.
 She and her husband, Mark, served as Annual Fund Chairs, 2011-2012.

 She and Mark have two daughters who attended Ravenscroft.